jamesWalker55/intern-assignment/README.md

 This is a REST API implemented in NodeJS, using the **express.js** framework as the base.

+Note: Node version >= 12 is required for this server.

 ## Start the server / Running unit tests

 Install packages